 The different way Sweden is handling corona

-As an outsider you’re maybe jealous of the Swedes who sit on outdoor cafes during these times?
-Or maybe you don’t understand why they still come together?
-In Sweden they chose the strategy of group immunity.
-The government gives a lot of responsibility to the population and the Swedes usually take this responsibility.
+As an outsider you’re maybe jealous of the Swedes during these times?
+Although the handling of the corona virus in Sweden doesn’t really differ a lot, in my humble opinion.
+The Swedish government gives a lot of responsibility to the population and the Swedes usually take this responsibility.
 They adapt fairly well to the social distancing rules.
-Sweden has many one-person households and they are appreciate their ‘personal space’.
+While as other countries have to compel with laws, Sweden just follows the recommendations.
+Sweden has many one-person households and they appreciate their ‘personal space’.
 In addition, the country is many times more extensive than the Benelux and Sweden (except for the big cities) with its 10 million inhabitants is less populated.
 Whether their strategy is the right one remains to be seen.
 Virologists have already criticized the approach of the government.